Learn how to make the best traditional Irish Colcannon recipe to serve alone, with corned beef, bacon or your favorite meat in this easy recipe.

-I’d heard people talk about Colcannon before, but I didn’t know what it was until recently.
 How did I not know about this deliciousness before?
-Mashed potatoes combined with sautéed kale?
+Mashed potatoes combined with sauteed kale?
 Yum!

-If you’re looking for a new hit meal to serve this St. Patrick’s Day, give this Irish Colcannon with Cooked Perfect Fire Grilled Chicken Lemon Herb Tenders a try!
+If you’re looking for a new hit meal to serve this St. Patrick’s Day, give this Irish Colcannon recipe a try.
+It’s kid friendly too!

 - Sea salt